linuxtek-canada/aws-bootcamp-cruddur-2023/journal/week2.md

 * From discussions in Discord, based on [this documentation](https://docs.aws.amazon.com/xray/latest/devguide/xray-sdk-python.html), it explains that when using Django or Flask, adding the SDK middleware creates a segment for each traced request, and completes the segment when the response is sent.
 While the segment is open, you can use the SDK client's methods to add information to the segment and create subsegments to trace downstream calls.

 * This explains why I was only able to create a subsegment, and was constantly getting SegmentNotFoundException errors when attempting to create a segment while one was already defined via the middleware.

+### Improved AWS X-Ray Tracing Data

+Went through the [article](https://olley.hashnode.dev/aws-free-cloud-bootcamp-instrumenting-aws-x-ray-subsegments) Olley wrote describing the issues with X-Ray segments/subsegments, and the [video](https://youtu.be/4SGTW0Db5y0) Andrew published on it.

 ### Attended Rollbar Project Configuration Best Practices Webinar